zheng95z/teach-yourself-research/README.md

 Here are some useful tips for you to find what you want:

-- You can now find the autogenerate table of contents in the top left corner (provided by GitHub).
+- You can now find the autogenerate table of contents on the top left corner (powered by GitHub).

 ## Academic writing